US

 A cultural shift of

-not-for-profit, grassroots organization, is spearheading a national effort to
+organization, is spearheading a national effort to recognize peace leadership

 The